-S1202 2.6 Site Ref.
-2.6 Site size (gross site area, ha) Housing Proposed land use 70 Site capacity The site is available on a score of 315 of total availability maximum score of 450; The site is suitable on a score of 305 of total suitability maximum score of 480; The site has a deliverability SHLAA conclusions 16 Is the site suitable, available and achievable for the development proposed?
+\$1202 2.6 Ref.
+2.6 Site size (gross site area, ha) Housing Proposed land use 70 Site The site is available on a score of 315 of total availability maximum score of 450; The site is suitable on a score of 305 of total suitability maximum score of 480; The site has a deliverability Site SHLAA capacity conclusions 17 Is the site suitable, available and achievable for the development proposed?
 What is the justification for this conclusion?
-8 Yes, there have been three planning application decisions since the SHLAA 2016 assessment.
+S How can the Neighbour Neighbour Steephoen excluded or assessed as unsuitable due to size?
+E.g. too small or too large?
+Yes, there have been three planning application decisions since the SHLAA 2016 assessment.
 A recent decision in 2019 granted permission for 30 dwellings on part of the site.
 An appeal to a planning refusal in 2017/2018 was dismissed for 60 Neighbourhood Planning Site Assessment?
 Neighbourhood Planning Site Assessment?
-Has the site Does more recent or additional information concerns that the excluded or now exist which could sassessed change the SHLAA conclusion assessed findings? unsuitable due to size?
-E.g. too small or too small or too large?
-Yes.
+Has the site Does more recent or additional information concerns that the excluded or now exist which could sassessed change the SHLAA conclusions as findings? unsuitable due to the applied to the total the concerns that the excluded or now exist which could see the SHLAA conclusions as findings? defensible? unsuitable due to the applied t Yes.
 The appeal decision dismissed the development of the whole site on grounds that considered that proposed development would not be of a scale appropriate to the settlement's size and role.
 The scale of development was Assessment?
 Are there any concerns that the SHLAA conclusion is reasonable and defensible?
 No. The SHLAA conclusions need to consider the suitability of the site with respect to recent planning permission determinations.
 The part of the site which received planning consent for 30 dwellings is suitable for development, however development of the larger site is not suitable on policy Are the SHLAA conclusions reasonable to be carried forward to the Neighbourhood Plan Site Assessment?
 If not, how would the conclusions change for the Neighbourhood Plan Site Assessment?
 The western part of the site is suitable for development and has planning permission for 30 dwellings.
 The remainder of the site is not suitable for housing development on grounds set out in a recent planning appeal dismissal.
 Neighbourhood Plan Site Assessment conclusion.
 (What is the justification for this judgement?)

-16 The SHLAA scores the site against set criteria and total score justifying what phase (timeframe) the site is placed in (e.g. Phase 2, 3, 4).
+17 The SHLAA scores the site against set criteria and total score justifying what phase (timeframe) the site is placed in (e.g. Phase 2, 3, 4).